takuma-ru/vue-swipe-modal/docs/content/started/nuxt3.md

+---
+title: 'Get Started for nuxt3｜@takuma-ru/vue-swipe-modal'
+---

 # Get started - Nuxt.js 2.x

 ### 1. Install
 This library works with "@vue-composition-api", so it should be installed together.